 b) the network-requested PDU session modification procedure is triggered by a UE-requested PDU session modification procedure and the UE has included the Requested MBS container IE in the PDU SESSION MODIFICATION REQUEST message with the MBS operation set to "Leave MBS session",

 the SMF shall include the MBS session IDs that the UE is removed from, if any, in the Received MBS container IE in the PDU SESSION MODIFICATION COMMAND message and shall set the MBS Decision to "Remove UE from MBS session" for each of those Received MBS information.
 The SMF may include the updated MBS service area in each of the Received MBS information, if any.
+The SMF shall include the Received cause for each of the Received MBS information, if any, and set its value with the reason of removing the UE from the corresponding MBS session.

 If the SMF wants to update the MBS service area of an MBS session that the UE has joined, the SMF shall include the corresponding MBS session ID and the updated MBS service area in the Received MBS container IE in the PDU SESSION MODIFICATION COMMAND message, and shall set the MBS Decision to "MBS service area update" in the Received MBS information.